smcpeak/smflex/README.md

 The goals for this project are:

-* Retain the basic capabilities of `flex-2.5.4`, namely to generate fast lexical analyzers with either a C or C++ inteface.
+* Retain the basic capabilities of `flex-2.5.4`, namely to generate fast lexical analyzers with either a C or C++ interface (API).

-* Stay compatible with `flex-2.5.4` when doing so does not conflict with another goal.
-* In C++ mode, emit scanners with a straightforward interface.
+* Generate a scanner API that uses regular, consistent, forward-compatible names.
+(This has required renaming many things.)

+* Have the C++ API be a thin wrapper around the C API instead of something completely separate.

 * Support standard C and C++.
 C89 and C++98 (the first standardized versions) are the minimums.

 * Support for today's mainstream operating systems, principally Linux, Windows, and Mac OS.

 * Depend only on the standard C and C++ libraries.
 In particular, neither `smflex` nor its generated scanners require POSIX-only functions.

 * Generated scanners are entirely self-contained.
 In particular, they do not use `libfl.a` (the `flex` runtime library), nor `FlexLexer.h` (the `flex` C++ lexer class interface).

 * The process of building from a source distribution is simple and does depend on tools beyond a C compiler and linker.

+* Stay compatible with `flex-2.5.4` when doing so does not conflict with another goal.

 Notable **non-goals** include: